Awakened (album): Background

-In February of 2012 As I Lay Dying announced that they were in the process of writing their fifth album, and would be entering the studio in April.
+In February 2012 As I Lay Dying announced that they were in the process of writing their fifth album, and would be entering the studio in April.
 In April the band announced that the album would be produced by Bill Stevenson.

 In June, the band announced the album would be titled "Awakened," and on June 22 the band premiered a new song, "Cauterize," via Sirius Satellite Radio.
 The track was made available for streaming for 24 hours the following Sunday at midnight PST, and was briefly available as a free download.
 The band also shared that "Awakened" would be released on September 25, and that they were seeking "100 athletic men" to serve as extras in the music video for the track "A Greater Foundation."
 On the 27th, the band posted a lyric video for the track "Cauterize."
 On the 29th, the band unveiled the album's artwork, which was created by Metastazis with Tiffanie Uldry.

 On September 10, the band uploaded a portion of the track "Whispering Silence" to SoundCloud.
 On the 11th, the band released the track "A Greater Foundation" as the record's first single.
 The release featured an accompanying music video, and debuted via PureVolume and RCRD LBL.
 The video was produced by Drew Russ and produced by Robby Starbuck.
 The video was released On the 14th, the band uploaded a portion of the track "No Lungs to Breathe" via SoundCloud.
 On the 24th, the band made the entirety of the album available via streaming at AOL Music.
-In February of 2013, the band released a lyric video, created by Nick Hipa, for the track "No Lungs to Breathe."
+In February 2013, the band released a lyric video, created by Nick Hipa, for the track "No Lungs to Breathe."